memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 Note that the SWO pin is not connected by default on the Discovery board.
-Instead, a solder bridge is used to enable the functionality per the User Manual[^disco-um].
+Instead, a solder bridge is used to enable the functionality per the User Manual, Section 6.13[^disco-um].

-Simply grab a soldering iron and bridge the two pads labelled "SB9" with a bit of solder or a 0-ohm resistor.
+Simply grab a soldering iron and bridge the two pads labeled "SB9" with a bit of solder or a 0-ohm resistor.

-### Code under test
+### Code Under Test

 In order to have something interesting to profile, we used the Mandelbrot program bundled as an example with libopenCM3[^libopencm3].
 This simple program